Bullet flies into Billerica home, narrowly missing 10-year-old girl

 Jennifer and her husband Joe were getting their daughters ready for bed when the shot rang out.

-“We all just came running out into the hall and I saw some debris on the hall ground and then my husband noticed the hole in the wall.”
+“We all just came running out into the hall and I saw some debris on the hall ground and then my husband noticed the hole in the wall,” Jennifer recalled.

 “Took a second for it to kinda sink in,” Joe said.
 “Then it was just a matter of getting the kids and everyone else to the back of the house where it seemed to be a little bit safer.”